oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

 /

 ```
+The AUTHID CURRENT_USER clause is critical because it causes the package to execute with the privileges of the invoking user rather than the package owner.
+This enables the package to use privileges granted through roles, such as AUDIT_VIEWER, which is necessary for scheduler jobs and package procedures to access the audit trail.
+Without AUTHID CURRENT_USER, the package would execute with definer's rights and would not be able to leverage role-based privileges.

 Expected output: `Package PROMETHEUS_EXPORTER.DBMS_LOKI compiled`

-> **Note:** The `AUTHID CURRENT_USER` clause is critical.
-It makes the package run with the caller's privileges (including role grants like `AUDIT_VIEWER`), which is required for the scheduler job to access the audit trail.
+**Note:** The `AUTHID CURRENT_USER` clause is critical because it causes the package to run with the privileges of the invoking user rather than the package owner.
+This enables the package to use privileges granted through roles, such as `AUDIT_VIEWER`, which is necessary for scheduler jobs and package procedures to access the audit trail.
+Without `AUTHID CURRENT_USER`, the package would run with definer's rights and would not be able to leverage role-based privileges.

 ## Task 8: Create the Package Body

-Still as **ADMIN**, create the package body.
+While still connected as **ADMIN**, create the package body.
 This contains the push engine, JSON formatting, watermark management, and all API implementations.

-> **Note:** This is the largest code block in the workshop.
-Copy and paste the entire block and run it as a single statement.
+**Note:** Copy and paste the entire code block and run it as a single statement.

 ```sql